Aditi Balan

 Aditi Balan is an Indian actress who mainly works in Tamil and Malayalam films.
-Aditi is best known for playing the titular role in the film Aruvi.
+Originally an advocate, she is best known for playing the titular role in the film Aruvi.
 Her performance in the film is regarded as one of the "100 Greatest Performances of the Decade" by Film Companion.

 Career

 In 2017 she got the opportunity to play a lead role in the film, Aruvi.
 It was one of the biggest hits in 2017, and her performance was unanimously praised by critics.
 She received many accolades for Aruvi including Filmfare Critics Award for Best Actress – Tamil.
 In 2024, she acted in the Telugu film Saripodhaa Sanivaaram.